Dapr for .NET Developers

 Maira Wenzel, Senior Program Manager, .NET team, Microsoft

-This guide has been written to cover the Dapr 1.0 version. .NET Core samples are based on .NET Core 3.1.
+This guide has been written to cover the Dapr 1.5 version. .NET samples are based on .NET 6.

 Who should use this guide